ghost9933/gettingStartedWithJenkins/README.md

-# lab3
+# Getting started with Jenkins

-testing jenkins 2
+Deploying a simple flask CRUD API to GCp using Jenkins Testing the deployed API via Jenkins
-check if gcs bucket has storage created
+Archiving files in the GCS bucket has storage created